 - If you do not have feta cheese, you can use cotija cheese, goat cheese, or any other crumbly cheese.

 - To store: Place leftovers in an airtight container and refrigerate 2-3 days.
 Salad will last longer (3-4 days) if you store dressing separately.

 Nutrition information is calculated using an ingredient database and should be considered an estimate.

-If you like this recipe, please share with your friends and family.
+If you like this couscous salad recipe, please share with your friends and family.
 Do you want to taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
+Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipes updates.
 As always, I really appreciate you stopping by.